Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Acknowledgements

 \section{Acknowledgements}

 This paper has undergone internal review in the LSST Dark Energy Science Collaboration.
-We would like to thank internal reviewers Stefan Schuldt and Anowar Shajib for their extensive contributions in this role.
+SE would like to thank internal reviewers Stefan Schuldt and Anowar Shajib for their extensive contributions in this role.
 We additionally thank Jelle Aalbers, Phil Holloway, Xiangyu Huang, Ralf Kaehler, Narayan Khadka, Tian Li, and Greg Madejski for many useful conversations along the way.
 We thank Ji Won Park, Tom Collett, Sherry Suyu, and Aymeric Galan for impactful conversations and suggestions.
+We thank the journal referee for providing valuable feedback.

 SE developed all code in \textsc{lens-npe}, ran all analysis, produced all figures, and wrote the main body of the text.
 SWC helped design and implement the method and provided feedback on all aspects.
 PM helped design the statistical framework and verification tests, and provided feedback on all aspects.
 MM provided interpretation and context for results and provided feedback on all aspects.
 SB helped with simulation implementation and provided feedback on all aspects.
 AR provided feedback on all aspects.
 TS and TT reduced HST data products, produced forward modeling chains, and provided help handling the data products, in addition to feedback on all results.
-SS and AS provided feedback and suggestions on all aspects.
+SS and AJS provided feedback and suggestions on all aspects.
 PV provided feedback on method and results.